12. DXE Architectural Protocols

 This function disables interrupt processing by the processor.

-If interrupts are disabled, then EFI_SUCCESS
+If interrupts are disabled, then EFI_SUCCESS is returned.

-Otherwise, EFI_DEVICE_ERROR
+Otherwise, EFI_DEVICE_ERROR is returned.

 Status Codes Returned